EOSIO/eos/plugins/topology_plugin/readme.md

 Ultimately this map could help further reduce network traffic by not forwarding unblocked transactions to _all_ nodes, preferring to route them only to producer nodes which might be responsible for enblocking or verifying.
 Likewise new block messages can be routed in a way that avoids duplication.
 ##API
-this table highlights the calls available using the http interface
+this table highlights the calls available using the http interface.
+This list is tentative and subject to change.

 | request |   arguments   |   result   | description |
 |---------|---------------|------------|-------------|